frangucc/gamifyed/readme.md

 * https://docs.google.com/document/d/12l1Julhg4HgTGWuk19AEjHBXBF-722TihJLsS2LGSRQ/edit

 ### Make lot's of small commits when you work on anything programmatic

+- Thank you

 ### Make sure your commits are descriptive

+- Thank you

 ### Try and keep this all organized and neat

+- Thank you